Das Giftraum /// Skateboard Art Group Show: Berlin, May 5 – 7, 2017

 The concept was to engage people in a project with one element in common: a skateboard blank deck.
 Everything else like theme, tool or material was free by choice.

-Big thanks for some organizing help and creating flyer designs to Silvia Guizán Sarmiento and for hosting us Rachel Burns from ‘Das Gift’.
+Big thanks for some organizing help and creating flyer designs to Silvia Guizán Sarmiento Link and for hosting us Rachel Burns from ‘Das Gift’.
 Also thanks to all participating artists for taking time to experiment with paintings and installations on skateboard desks.

 Title of the piece: Society